sebsikora/cpp_logic_simulation/README.md

 	//
 	// Simulation's member function
 	// Connect(std::string const& origin_pin_name,           - The out pin name from which we wish to form a connection.
-	//         std::string const& target_component_name,     - The name of the sibling component to which we wish to connect.
+	//         std::string const& target_component_name,     - The unique identifier of the sibling component to which we wish to connect.
-	//         std::string const& target_pin_name);          - The sibling Component in pin or parent Device out pin to which
-	//                                                         we wish to connect.
+	//         std::string const& target_pin_name);          - The sibling Component in pin or parent Device out pin to which we wish to connect.
 	//
 	sim.Connect("true", "nand_1", "input_0");
 	sim.Connect("true", "nand_2", "input_0");

-	// If we want to probe any Components, we need to add them to the
-	// Simulation's probable Devices list.
+	// If we want to probe any Components, we need to add them to the Simulation's probable Devices list.
-	sim.ChildMakeProbable("nand_7");
+	// We refer to them via their unique identifier string. sim.ChildMakeProbable("nand_7");
 	sim.ChildMakeProbable("nand_8");